-When brides think about changing their names after marriage, the first thing that typically comes to mind is changing their name with Social Security Administration.
-Regardless of what state you live in, filing for your name change with Social Security is the very first to-do on the name change checklist.
-Follow our advice below to make filing the SS-5 form smooth and painless!
+When you think about changing you names after marriage, the first thing that typically comes to mind is changing their name with Social Security Administration.
+It doesn’t matter what state you live in.
+Filing for your name change with Social Security is the very first to-do on the name change checklist.
+Follow our expert advice below to make filing the SS-5 form painless!

 The Scoop on Social Security Name Change

-The SS-5 Form is used by anyone applying for a Social Security Card, and anyone updating their name on their card.
-It is a one page form with 18 questions, so pretty short for a federal name-change form.
-The question we receive the most calls and emails about is #11: Has the person listed in item one or anyone acting on his/her behalf ever filed for or received a Social Security number card before?
-The answer is “yes” if you current have a Social Security Card, because your parents filed for one on your behalf.
+The SS-5 Form is used by anyone applying for a Social Security Card.
+It’s also used by anyone updating their name on their card.
+The SS-5 is a one page form with 18 questions.
+That’s pretty short for a federal name-change form!
+The question we receive the most calls and emails about is #11.
+Has the person listed in item one or anyone acting on his/her behalf ever filed for or received a Social Security number card before?
+The answer is “yes” if you current have a Social Security Card.
+Because, your parents filed for one on your behalf.

 The Social Security Filing Process